Guide for Authors

 Use of the Digital Object Identifier

 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes.
-Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.
-The correct format for citing a DOI is shown as follows (example taken from a document in the journal Physics Letters B): doi:10.1016/j.physletb.2010.09.059
+Therefore, the DOI number is an ideal medium for citing a document, particularly 'articles in press' because these articles have not yet received their full bibliographic information.
+The correct format for citing a DOI is shown as follows (example taken from a document in the journal Physics Letters B): https://doi.org/10.1016/j.physletb.2010.09.059

 When you use the DOI to create URL hyperlinks to documents on the web, they are guaranteed never to change.